 There are many types of contamination, such as radiological, biological, or chemical in nature.
 Mostly this contamination is seen in forensic science.

-When the pieces of evidence are collected from the crime scene, if the pieces of evidence are mixed somehow with any chemical, it gets contaminated, and the gene samples are tougher and sometimes even get lost.
+When the pieces of evidence are collected from the crime scene if the pieces of evidence are mixed somehow with any chemical, it gets contaminated, and the gene samples are tougher and sometimes even get lost.

 It is always said that awareness spreads to drink purified water.
-Some people in India still take river water as their daily intake water.
+Some people in India still take river water as their daily intake of water.

 The river water easily gets contaminated as it is used for many other uses like washing utensils, clothes, etc.